Abadddon/Projet-Snake/README.md

 • Install the librairies : download the LIBRARIES1 document and install it typing "pip install -r LIBRARIES1.txt"

-• Download the folder with the pictures
+• Download the folder with the pictures and uncompress it (im_snake_zip.zip)

 • Put the path of the pictures in the code